 Acknowledgement

 This program is funded by the Gordon and Betty Moore Foundation.
-With additional support from the John A. Hartford Foundation, an 11th scholar with a focus on advancing equity and diagnostic excellence for older adults may be selected.
+With additional support from the John A. Hartford Foundation, an 11th scholar with a focus on advancing diagnostic excellence for older adults may be selected.

 Contact